 If you’re about to start putting together the personal statement for your residency application, here are a few tips to help get you started:

 Use your original medical school application as a starting point.
-Although your residency application will be completely different, you’re likely to find a number of key phrases that could be useful to you.
+Although your residency application will be completely different, you’re likely to find several key phrases that could be useful to you.

-It’s a good idea to include something a little different to make your personal statement stand out from the crowd.
+It’s a good idea to include something slightly different to make your personal statement stand out from the crowd.
 Think about beginning your essay with a quote or an anecdote.
 Make sure it’s relevant.

 Make sure that your essay reads positively.
 Focus on writing about what your interests and inspirations are.
 Don’t write about what you feel dissatisfied about in the medical profession!